dylankenneally/http-statuses/README.md

 - [ ] minifed output
 - [ ] comments not being stripped out of output
 - [ ] mdo's best practices - ensure followed
-- [ ] meta data for SEO is not present, or social media stuff
+- [ ] meta data for SEO is not present, or social media stuff, favicon etc

 - [ ] footer, copyright, etc
   - [ ] use <https://11ty.rocks/eleventyjs/dates/> ?
   - [ ] use via an include in the template layout